Welcome to Your Guide on the National Visa Center Phone Number

 What is the National Visa Center?

-The National Visa Center (NVC) serves as a crucial intermediary within the U.S. immigration system, bridging the gap between the U.S. Department of State and visa applicants.
-Once your immigrant petition receives approval from U.S. Citizenship and Immigration Services (USCIS), your case is transferred to the NVC, which assumes responsibility for the meticulous organization and processing of all required documentation prior to your visa interview at a U.S. embassy or consulate abroad.
-The NVC’s comprehensive duties include:
+The National Visa Center (NVC) plays an indispensable role within the U.S. immigration framework, acting as the primary intermediary between the U.S. Department of State and prospective visa applicants.
+After your immigrant petition is approved by U.S. Citizenship and Immigration Services (USCIS), your case is forwarded to the NVC, which then takes charge of organizing, reviewing, and processing all necessary documentation before your visa interview at a U.S. embassy or consulate abroad.
+This stage is critical because it ensures that your application is complete and compliant with all legal requirements, thereby reducing the risk of delays or denials during consular processing.

 Imagen con Botón